Roy Spears, of Silox Adobe and Rammed Earth Water Repellents, discusses the beauty, benefits and protective needs of rammed earth in the video above.

 Most of the interior of new adobe homes need little surface preparation if the general rules of good workmanship have been followed.
 No special prep work need be done on the adobes themselves except the removal of any loose particles and “adobe dust.”
 If your adobes are dusty due to the adobes themselves, it is recommended you remove as much of this loose, dusty material as possible if possible.
 A wet/dry vac is excellent for either vacuuming up the loose particles or gently blowing the loose particles and dust free.
 It is preferable inside one’s home to vacuum up the dust on the adobes rather than blowing the dust free, for obvious reasons: you don’t want to fill your home with dust by blowing the dust free, which is why vacuuming the dust is better.

-Air and substrate temperatures should be 50 degrees F and rising.
+Air and substrate temperatures should be at least 55° F and rising.
+Spraying the Anti-Dust when temperatures are below 55° and falling should not be attempted.
 Thoroughly mask all windows with plastic masking and remove and/or mask any wall hangings, furniture, fixtures, etc. that could receive any overspray.
 If new home with no carpets yet installed, have water available at hand to dampen concrete floors and dilute sealer if and when it runs on them.
+Excess Silox on your raw, new concrete will not hurt it as long as you dilute it to a thin, 1% milk consistency and will act as an excellent primer for tile.

-We recommend doing a test area first to determine combatibility, and also that the SAWR be applied to these type adobes near the end of the construction process.
+We recommend doing a test area first to determine compatibility, and also that the SAWR be applied to these type adobes near the end of the construction process.

 When first applied, SAWR emulsified resins appear milky white with a somewhat purplish hue.
 However, depending on the temperature and humidity of the air and also the substrate, these resins soon coalesce (fuse together) and dry clear and colorless.
 The milky appearance in hot, dry weather should last no longer than fifteen minutes.
 Strike out or roll out any obvious drips, runs or puddles after this time.
 Excess sealer must not be allowed to remain on surface after this time.

-CLEAN UP: Equipment, brushes, roller, etc….
-Use hot soapy water immediately after use.
-Fully cured resins can only be removed with strong solvents.
-Before using any solvents to clean any surface, determine beforehand the suitability and compatibility of solvent with surface to be cleaned.
-Be certain your chosen method of cleaning will not harm surfaces.
+CLEAN UP: The SAWR is a water-based product.
+Equipment, brushes, roller, etc….use warm to hot, soapy water immediately after use.
+Fully cured resins can only be removed with strong solvents (denatured alcohol, acetone, etc).
+Before using solvents to clean any surface, determine beforehand the suitability and compatibility of solvent with surface to be cleaned.
+Be certain your chosen method of cleaning will not harm, scratch or mar surfaces.

 SAFETY AND FIRST AID: Use appropriate eye, face, skin and respiratory protection.
 Improper use of airless spray equipment is potentially dangerous.
 Know your equipment and respect it’s ability to cause harm to you and others.
 If injected into skin with any type of pressurized spray equipment (particularly airless spray equipment), seek medical attention immediately!
 If product comes in contact with skin, immediately wash with soap and water.
 If clothing becomes soaked with sealer, remove and wash both skin and clothing.
 Eyes: immediately flush with water and seek medical attention and advice.
 Do not drink or breathe this product.
 Close container after each use.